berfinsimsek/random-features-predictor/README.md

 (2) movie-RF-pred.ipynb

-The RF Predictor on a sinusodial dataset for different Kernels and number of features for the ridgeless case is presented.
+The RF Predictor on a sinusodial dataset for three Kernels and number of features for the ridgeless case is presented.
 We observe the Double-Descent phenomenon in the variance of the RF Predictor.

 (3) movie-eigs-A.ipynb